pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   We can define the frequency of any internal node to be the sum of the frequencies of its descendant leaves; this is, after all, the number of times the internal node is visit during encoding or decoding.
-    -   The total cost can be expressed thusly:
+    -   The total cost can be exessed thusly:

         > The cost of a tree is the sum of the frequences of all leaves and internal
         > nodes, except the root.